omari-kd/Recommendation-System-Analysis-and-Modelling/README.md

 2.2 Item Properties (item_properties.csv)

 This file contains 20,275,902 rows, representing various properties of 417,053 unique items.
 Each property may change over time (e.g., price updates), with each row capturing a snapshot of an item’s property at a specific timestamp.
 For items with constant properties, only a single snapshot is recorded.
-The file is split into two due to its size, and it contains detailed item information, which is essential for building item profiles and understanding how item properties influence user behaviour.
+The file is split into two due to its size and it contains detailed item information, which is essential for building item profiles and understanding how item properties influence user behaviour.

 2.3 Category Tree (category_tree.csv)